The Meaning of Simplicity

 by Yannis Ritsos

-Translated by Edmund Keeley
+Translated by Rae Dalven

-you’ll touch what my hand has touched,
+you will touch those objects my hand has touched,

-The August moon glitters in the kitchen
+The August moon gleams like a tin kitchen kettle

-Every word is a doorway
+Every single word is an exodus

 One of Greece’s most prolific and widely translated poets, Yannis Ritsos (1909-1999) was born in Monemvasia.
 He lost his mother and an older brother to tuberculosis when he was young, and later contracted the disease himself.
 A lifelong, committed Communist, he fought in the Greek Resistance to the Axis occupation, sided with the Communists in the Greek Civil War, and subsequently spent years in detention centers and camps for political prisoners.
 The dictatorship of 1967-1974 landed him in internal exile yet again.
 Despite these many obstacles, Ritsos wrote more than a hundred volumes of poetry, plays, and translations.
 In 1976 he was awarded the Lenin Peace Prize.
 In his prolific output, he is at par with Pablo Neruda.

 This poem is amazing.
 I read it as the parting note of a lover (needn't be that way) and the last lines are poignant.